-TC Transcontinental, the fourth largest printer in North America, has been working cooperatively with Canopy since 2003.
+TC Transcontinental, the 8th largest printer in North America, has been working cooperatively with Canopy since 2003.
 Initially, we collaborated to print various titles on 100 % recycled Ancient Forest Friendly™ paper and as we worked together, TC Transcontinental’s support for, and use of, ecopaper grew rapidly.

 In October 2007 that collaboration led to the company publishing its first ecopaper purchasing policy, which was updated in 2012.
 The policy continues to include a paper hierarchy, which states a top-level preference for domestically produced 100 % recycled papers.
 TC Transcontinental’s policy applies to all its business divisions and was recognized by the “WhatTheyThink Environmental Innovation Awards” as an ‘Environmental Thought Leader’.
 The judges drew specific attention to the company’s work to implement the paper purchasing policy developed with Canopy, including surpassing ecopaper purchasing targets put in place to ensure policy implementation.